 Mr. Wales’ numerous antitrust representations for clients in M&A transactions include:

 CommScope in its $7.4 billion acquisition of ARRIS International plc;

 - Microsoft in its $19.7 billion acquisition of Nuance Communications;

 - Sabre Corporation in the Justice Department’s challenge of its proposed acquisition of FareLogix;

-- Performance Food Group in its successful $2 billion acquisition of Reinhart Foodservice;
+- Performance Food Group in its successful $2.5 billion acquisition of Core-Mark and $2 billion acquisition of Reinhart Foodservice;

 - Nasdaq in the sale of its U.S. fixed income business to Tradeweb Markets;

 - Wesco Aircraft in its $1.9 billion merger with Platinum Equity affiliate Pattonair;

 - Dassault Systèmes in its $5.8 billion acquisition of Medidata Solutions, Inc.;

 - The Carlyle Group and Stellex Capital Management in their acquisition of IMIA Group Holdings;